-Eligibility: (1) For Purpose Area #6 Children's Justice Act Partnerships for Indian Communities, federally recognized Indian tribes are eligible to apply.
+Eligibility: (1) For Purpose Area 6 Children's Justice Act Partnerships for Indian Communities, federally recognized Indian tribes (as defined in footnote 1) are eligible to apply.
 Additionally, an organization that is acting as the authorized designee of a federally recognized Indian tribe may apply.

-In addition, under this purpose area, FY 2019 and FY 2020 Purpose Area #6 CJA program awardees are not eligible to apply for the FY 2021 Purpose Area #6 CJA program.
+In addition, under this purpose area, FY 2020 and FY 2021 Purpose Area 6 CJA program awardees are not eligible to apply for the FY 2022 Purpose Area 6 CJA program.